Krytron: Sprytron

 Sprytrons are often designed similar to trigatrons, with the trigger electrode coaxial to the cathode.
 In one design the trigger electrode is formed as metallization on the inner surface of an alumina tube.
 The trigger pulse causes surface flashover, which liberates electrons and vaporized surface discharge material into the inter-electrode gap, which facilitates formation of a vacuum arc, closing the switch.
 The short switching time suggests electrons from the trigger discharge and the corresponding secondary electrons knocked from the anode as the initiation of the switching operation; the vaporized material travels too slowly through the gap to play significant role.
 The repeatability of the triggering can be improved by special coating of the surface between the trigger electrode and the cathode, and the jitter can be improved by doping the trigger substrate and modifying the trigger probe structures.
 Sprytrons can degrade in storage, by outgassing from their components, diffusion of gases (especially hydrogen) through the metal components, and gas leaks through the hermetic seals.
 An example tube manufactured with internal pressure of 0.001 Pa will exhibit spontaneous gap breakdowns when the pressure inside rises to 1 Pa.
 Accelerated testing of storage life can be done by storing in increased ambient pressure, optionally with added helium for leak testing, and increased temperature storage (150 °C) for outgassing testing.
 Sprytrons can be made miniaturized and rugged.

 Sprytrons can be also triggered by a laser pulse.
 In 1999 the laser pulse energy needed to trigger a sprytron was reduced to 10 microjoules.

 Sprytrons are usually manufactured as rugged metal/ceramic parts.
 They typically have low inductance (10 nanohenries) and low electrical resistance when switched on (10–30 milliohms).
-After triggering, just before the sprytron switches fully on in avalanche mode, it briefly becomes slightly conductive (100–200 amperes); high-power MOSFET transistors operating in avalanche mode show similar behavior.
+After triggering, just before the sprytron switches fully on in avalanche mode, it briefly becomes slightly conductive (carrying 100–200 amperes); high-power MOSFET transistors operating in avalanche mode show similar behavior.
 SPICE models for sprytrons are available.